torokmark/scjp-jegyzet/ch3_assignments.md

 The Integer and Long wrapper classes let you convert numbers in base 10 to other bases.

 ### Autoboxing
 Autoboxing, auto-unboxing, boxing, and unboxing.
-Boxing and unboxing make using wrapper classes more .convenient.
+Boxing and unboxing make using wrapper classes more convenient.
 Before Java 5:

 ``` java